Madejski Stadium Like?

 in 1998, after spending 102

-enclosed, with all four corners being occupied.
-Three
+and is totally enclosed, with all four corners being

-West Stand, the others stands have a more conventional
+front.
+Unlike the West Stand, the others stands have a

-perspex, to allow more light to reach the pitch.
-The
+that contains perspex, to allow more light to reach

 The Club have received planning permission to increase the capacity of the stadium to 38,000.
 This would involve further extending three sides of the stadium (the West Stand would remain as it is) and replacing the roof and would take around three years to complete.
 This would be achieved by first by increasing the size of the East Stand, adding around 7,000 additional seats.
 The following year the North Stand would be extended adding another 3,500 seats and a year later a similar construction would happen at the South end of the stadium.
 However, it is unclear when work will commence, but the Club's perspective new owners have indicated that this could start at the beginning of the 2013/14 season, if the Club remain in the Premier League.

 |What Is It Like For Visiting Supporters?|